10 Cheap Cryptocurrencies To Buy

 Cryptocurrencies are all the rage these days, particularly with speculative investors.
 What used to be a “fringe” investment is now front and center in the financial press.
 Even financial networks like CNBC talk about Bitcoin daily and keep a ticker up on the screen showing the current price.

 XRP is an open-source cryptocurrency that uses an open-source distributed ledger called XRP Ledger.
 It was developed by Ripple, an enterprise blockchain company that facilitates global transactions.
 Ripple says XRP was built for payments and can settle transactions faster, more reliably and at lower cost than is possible over standard global payment infrastructure.
-Although Ripple is currently embroiled in a lawsuit brought by the Securities and Exchange Commission, which alleges it engaged in unregistered securities trading, XRP prices have been trending up since March, when they dropped to their lowest level since 2017.
+Although Ripple is currently embroiled in a lawsuit brought by the Securities and Exchange Commission, which alleges it engaged in unregistered securities trading, XRP prices began trending up again in July after reaching a recent low of $0.5576.

 Dogecoin originated as something of a joke, but it has become quite real for all of those who are now profiting from it.
-The coin is certainly still “cheap,” at about $0.25 per coin as of Oct.
-7, especially compared to its $0.68 peak back in May.
-But the current price is up over 4,000% since the beginning of the year, when you could buy DOGE for about half a cent.
+The coin is certainly still “cheap,” at about $0.26 per coin as of Nov.
+13, especially compared to its $0.68 peak back in May.
+But the current price is up 4,889% since the beginning of the year, when you could buy DOGE for less than half a cent.

 Unlike many other cryptocurrencies that serve actual functions, Dogecoin was created as a satirical take on Bitcoin.
 Earlier this year, the crypto rose sharply based on hype on message boards and tweets by Elon Musk.
 This is the same type of speculation that drove GameStop up by more than 400% in a single week earlier this year.
 Of course, that likely doesn’t matter to those who are generating real profits and who are still searching for “cheap” cryptocurrencies.